Alphabetical Plant Listing

 Combining Roses and Clematis, Mixing clematis and roses, Growing clematis and roses, Clematis and Roses Combinations, Best Climbing Roses, Best Clematis, Planting Roses and Clematis, Pruning Combining Roses and Clematis, Mixing clematis and roses, Growing clematis and roses, Clematis and Roses Combinations, Best Climbing Roses, Best Clematis, Planting Roses and Clematis, Pruning Combining Roses and Clematis, Mixing clematis and roses, Growing clematis and roses, Clematis and Roses Combinations, Best Climbing Roses, Best Clematis, Planting Roses and Clematis, Pruning

 • Avoid combining Clematis montana with roses.
-This clematis is so vigorous and exuberant that it has a tendency to overwhelm a shrub rose and may even damage climbing roses.
-If you still have your mind set on this type of clematis, make sure you select compact varieties such as Clematis 'Freda'.
+This clematis is so vigorous and exuberant that it tends to overwhelm a shrub rose and may even damage climbing roses.
+If you still have your mind set on this type of clematis, make sure you select compact varieties such as Clematis ‘Freda’.

 Create Terrific Rose and Clematis Combinations